cadalt0/Space/README.md

 ## 🚀 About SPACE

 **SPACE** is a blockchain-secured social platform that creates trustless spaces for crypto communities at real-world events.
-Built on Solana with Web3Auth integration, this platform enables secure interactions where community members stake SOL as collateral to participate in event-specific spaces.
+Built on Solana with Web3Auth and SNS (Solana Name Service) integration, this platform enables secure interactions where community members stake SOL as collateral to participate in event-specific spaces.

 ### 🎯 The Problem We Solve